Nara-Network/nara-stable-ovault/MCT_ARCHITECTURE.md

 **Q: What if I want to send MCT cross-chain in the future?**
 A: You would need to:
+1. Create MCTOFT.sol contract for spoke chains (currently removed)
-1. Deploy MCTOFT on spoke chains
+2. Deploy MCTOFT on spoke chains
-2. Wire MCTOFTAdapter to spoke chains
+3. Wire MCTOFTAdapter to spoke chains
-3. Update documentation
+4. Update documentation
-4. Consider security implications (collateral fragmentation)
+5. Consider security implications (collateral fragmentation across chains)

 **Q: Is MCTOFTAdapter a security risk?**
 A: No. It's deployed but never configured for cross-chain use.
 It cannot send/receive cross-chain messages without peer configuration.